 By Vincent Pica, Commodore, First District, Southern Region (D1SR), United States Coast Guard Auxiliary

-For Long Islanders, as bad as the winds will be (more on that below), it is the tides and tidal surges that will do most of the damage, which is why even these tails that go by every year leave so much trouble behind.
+For coastal dwellers, as bad as the winds will be (more on that below), it is the tides and tidal surges that will do most of the damage, which is why even these tails that go by every year leave so much trouble behind.
 The storm tide is added to the astronomical tides.
 And when those waves hit something solid, they generate force dozens of times more powerful than wind of the same speed.
 Andrew generated a storm tide of 17 feet.
 Camille in 1969?
 24 feet.
 And of course, there was Sandy who just sat there.
 At high tide.
 During a full moon…Add to that the population growth in our area and the increase in the value of homes, and it can spell either “an absolute disaster” or “they were prepared.”

 What Is It?

 A hurricane is, in the words of scientists, an organized rotating weather system that develops in the tropics.
 Technically, it is a “tropical cyclone” and it is classified as one of three states, with hurricanes being further classified into levels of destruction…